JSGS does not recommend graduate certificate programs to international students for the following reasons:

 The certificate is designed for mid-career professionals who work in the third sector or work for governments.

-Please note that only those registered in the Graduate Certificate in Social Economy, Co-operatives and Non-profit Sector will earn the certificate.
+Please note that only those registered in the Graduate Certificate in Social Economy, Co-operatives and Nonprofit Sector will earn the certificate.
 The certificate can be taken as a stand-alone program.
 Students who successfully complete this program may also have their course work count towards a full master's degree within JSGS.
 Please talk with an academic advisor for more details.

 What you will learn